When people feel threatened, they still react in exactly the same manner as our early human ancestors did

 10. Like a Professional Athlete: Warm-up

 Prior to the interview, warm-up your expressive features and any other body part that will appear on-screen;

-You will most likely be framed in a medium to close-up shot.
+As discussed you’ll most likely be framed in a medium to close-up shot.
 This means that any visual discomfort i.e. perspiration, frowning, squinting, eyeballing, etc, or physical tension i.e. elevated shoulders, hunching, shortening of the neck, and head (a protective startle reflex) will be visible on-screen.

 If you warm-up prior, you’ll keep all these areas tension-free.

 - Ask beforehand what to wear i.e. colors/patterns etc and bring several wardrobe options if your interview is filmed on location.
 Have several options on hand to avoid color clashes or matches with the interviewer